bryanV030V/BryanV030V/README.md

 __________________________________________________________
-I make projects just for fun and sometimes for school, it allows me to be creative. i have a diploma from "Grafisch Lyceum Utrecht" in VR/AR.
+I make projects just for fun and sometimes for school, it allows me to be creative.

+I have a diploma from "Grafisch Lyceum Utrecht" in VR/AR.
 And i mainly code in C# whit the Unity Game Engine
 _________________________________________________________